 I first checked jewelry exhibits at the fair, thinking, I’ll find a trophy ring paramour.
 The exhibitors, however, were married with a wife next to them, bearded hippies, too old, unattractive or worse failed to notice my art.
 Leaving jewelry, I strolled among paintings and bought one with a girl picking flowers in a field by a woman artist.
 Again, there was no trophy lover potential.

 Meandering into the pottery booths, I saw an exhibit with plates, bowls, and cups.
 Attractive, they also looked utilitarian for everyday use.
 I spotted him, however, before the dishes.
 He was alone, slim, tall, young, attractive, clean-shaven with brown shoulder-length hair and looked utilitarian too.

 With my painting under an arm, I let him eye me while he served a customer but moved on before he could get to me.
 At the next booth, I glanced back.
 He was staring at my hot pants cheeks.
 He obviously wanted to be of service.
 I bent over to admire the booth's wares so he could better appreciate mine, then moseyed on.

 Spying from afar, I saw he searched for my wandering.
 I checked the rest of the Art Fair to ensure there were no better prospects, then decided we needed new dishes.
 I reconnoitered back and observe him afar as he served customers.
 He appeared the pleasant type.

 When he was customer free, I advanced indecisively until he noticed my approach.
 He looked at me and smiled but I veered to the adjoining booth then drifted to his.
 He smiled to serve me, but I stared down at dishes instead of meeting his smile.
 I wanted to hear his voice before proceeding.

 "See anything you like?"

-A nice voice, confident, with a warmth inflection, greeted me.
+A nice voice, confident with a warm inflection, greeted me.
 I looked up into his watery blue eyes.